 Hip Labral Tear

-Do you have hip pain that occurs at night and has locking, clicking and catching associated with it?
+Do you have hip pain that occurs with exercise and has locking, clicking and catching associated with it?
 Does it increase with walking, pivoting and impact activities such as jogging and running?
 Read on to find out more.

 The hip joint absorbs some of the greatest forces in the body when doing high-impact activities such as running.
 These repetitive forces over time can cause stress fractures.